yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 You don't have to be a coder to build a bot!
 At least not on our platform.
 Our easy to use, no-code platform can help you build a bot in just a few clicks with great customer experience.

-Please sign up and login to this link [Ascend](https://ascend.yellow.ai/) which provides you learning resources for bot building courses, virtual classroom sessions, video/audio content and much more.

 :::info
+You can sign up on [Ascend](https://ascend.yellow.ai/) which provides you learning resources for bot building courses, virtual classroom sessions, video/audio content and much more.

-- If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../../cookbooks/template-bots/customer-support-bot.md), which provides end to end bot building guide.
+If you're getting started or looking for more practical end-to-end guides, checkout [Cookbooks](../../cookbooks/template-bots/customer-support-bot.md), which provides end to end bot building guide.
 :::

 > :heavy_check_mark: Before moving forward, we're assuming you've already completed the process of [setting up your bot project](../../cookbooks/getting_started).